New Year's cuisine

 Excavations of ruins have revealed that sharks have been eaten in the Tsugaru region of Aomori Prefecture since the Jomon period, and they are an inseparable part of the local food culture

-It is eaten in a variety of ways, such as with rice sushi, as sashimi, in clear soup, as a pickled dish, or simmered, but during the New Year, a "Shark Sukume" is eaten, which is made by boiling the shark's head, shredding the flesh while it is still hot, and seasoning it with vinegared miso.
+It is eaten in various ways, such as in sushi rice, sashimi, soup, pickled vegetables, and simmered dishes, but during the New Year,"same no sukume"is eaten, in which the shark's head is boiled, the meat is shredded while still hot, and seasoned with vinegared miso.

 ray